Suifu/kalliope/docs/brain/signals/mqtt_subscriber.md

 ### Topic with json message

 In this example, the topic send a json payload that contain multiple information.
-E.g: `{"temperature": "25", "humidity": "30"}`
+Es: `{"temperature": "25", "humidity": "30"}`
 ```yaml
 - name: "test-mqtt-2"
   signals: